xsdk-project/MathPackagesTraining2020/_lessons/boundary_control_tao/lesson.md

 We can also visualize the AMReX solution using Paraview, with the initial solution ($$u_0 = 1.0$$) on the right and the final solution on the left.
 The final solution captures the target solution at the right edge ($$x = 1$$) accurately by manipulating the Dirichlet boundaries on the bottom ($$y=0$$), left ($$x=0$$) and top ($$y=1$$) edges.
+Note that the missing line in the final solution surface is a visualization artifact.

 Initial Solution             |  Final Solution :-------------------------:|:-------------------------:
 ![<img src="adjoint_init_sol.png">](adjoint_init_sol.png){:align="middle"} | ![<img src="adjoint_final_sol.png">](adjoint_final_sol.png){:align="middle"}

-Note: The missing line in the final solution surface is a visualization artifact.

 ### Hands-on Activities

 1. Change problem size with `-nx <size>` (default is 128) and evaluate its impact on performance.

 2. Now disable the adjoint solution and enable the finite difference gradient with `-fd`.
 Change problem size again and evaluate performance.
-Note: convergence tolerances may need to be changed to account for truncation errors in the gradient.
+Convergence tolerances may need to be changed to account for truncation errors in the gradient.

-3. Change TAO algorithm to the nonlinear conjugate gradient method using `-tao_type BNCG`.
-Compare convergence with the default method (`BQNLS` -- quasi-Newton line search).
+3. Change TAO algorithm to the nonlinear conjugate gradient method using `-tao_type bncg` (remove `-tao_ls_type armijo` to default back to the More-Thuente line search).
+Compare convergence with the default method (`bqnls` -- quasi-Newton line search).

-4. Run the problem in parallel using `mpirun -n 4 ./main2d.gnu.MPI.ex ...`.
+4. Run the problem in parallel using `mpiexec -np 4 ./boundary_control ...`.
 AMReX and PETSc can seamlessly scale up the problem without changing the source code.

 ## Further Reading